chew-z/thesauri/README.md

 Thesauri
 --------

+Vim omnifunction that suggests alternative words from thesaurus.
+Works locally per buffer and allow toggling between languages.

-So I had been using [thesauri](http://github.com/tomku/thesauri) plugin for over two years and making some small adjustments.
+So I had been using [thesauri](http://github.com/tomku/thesauri) plugin for over two years now and making some small adjustments.
 Finally I have decided to fork and commit my take.

 ## Installation